The Julia Darling Travel Fellowship was founded in 2015 to mark the tenth anniversary of Julia Darling’s death.

 Julia’s friends, family and writing peers crowd-funded the award to remember the writer whose wide-ranging work included the novels Crocodile Soup (1998) and The Taxi Driver’s Daughter (2003); poetry collections Sudden Collapses in Public Places (2003) and Apology for Absence (2004); and plays for stage and radio, Eating the Elephant (1996), Personal Belongings (2002) and Appointments (2005).

 The Julia Darling Travel Fellowship is managed by New Writing North, but is purely crowd-funded.
 All donations contribute directly to the annual award fund.
-If you would like to donate, you can make a one-off donation at the JustGiving page.
+We have currently paused donations while the fellowship is on hold.